BenRenato/cover-letter-editor/README.md

 1. Install python-docx inside your Python env.
 2. Clone the repo and drop your cover letter inside the same folder as the script.
+3. Add the strings "jobtitle" and "companyname" into your cover letter document where you want them to be replaced.
-3. Run, and follow the instructions displayed by the terminal.
+4. Run, and follow the instructions displayed by the terminal.